How Do I Check Tire Tread Depth?

 How to Check Tire Tread Depth with a Penny

-During routine maintenance every 5,000 miles, experienced technicians would be inspecting your tires for tread wear.
+During routine maintenance every 5,000 miles, experienced technicians would be inspecting your tires for tread wear, and rotating the tires or replacing tires when needed.
 But if you want to keep monitoring this in between visits, there are a few easy ways to do this.
 While a ruler is perhaps the best way to check tire tread depth, a penny will do the trick.
 The design on a penny makes it a great device to measure tire tread wear.
 The steps are simple:

 - Insert a penny with Abe’s head face first into the groove of your tires.